amstevenson/react-training/README.md

 };
 ```

-Which would show on the page the text between the opening closing elements for:
+Which would show on the page the text between the opening and closing elements for:

 `<Person name='Adam' age='29'> Some additional information. </Person>`